Up to 50% off sofas & mattresses — limited‑time deals.

 Where it falls short

-• Tight rooms where the required clearance is a problem
+• Tight rooms where the required clearance becomes a problem

-• Value hunters who don’t need power conversion
+• Value hunters who do not need power conversion

-• People who want a chaise feel more than a tidy loveseat shape
+• People who want more of a chaise feel than a tidy loveseat shape

 Details